 - Site Map/RSS Feeds

 EncFS provides an encrypted filesystem in user-space.
 It runs without any special permissions and uses the FUSE library and Linux kernel module to provide the filesystem interface.
 It is a pass-through filesystem, not an encrypted block device, which means it is created on top of an existing filesystem.
-This tutorial shows how you can use EncFS on Debian Squeeze/Ubuntu 11.10 to encrypt your data.
+This tutorial shows how you can use EncFS on Fedora 17 to encrypt your data.

 How To Integrate ClamAV Into PureFTPd For Virus Scanning On Ubuntu 12.10

 This tutorial explains how you can integrate ClamAV into PureFTPd for virus scanning on an Ubuntu 12.10 system.
 In the end, whenever a file gets uploaded through PureFTPd, ClamAV will check the file and delete it if it is malware.